U1 to J1

 • U2 examination: 3rd to 10th day of life

-U2 takes place in the first few days after birth, often while the baby is still in the maternity hospital, and includes hearing screening and blood tests for metabolic disorders or cystic fibrosis.
+The U2 takes place in the first few days after birth, often still in the maternity clinic, and includes a hearing examination and blood tests for metabolic disorders or cystic fibrosis.

 • U3 examination: 4th to 5th week of life

-The U3 is usually the first examination in the pediatrician's office.
+The U3 is usually the first examination at the pediatrician's practice.
 Make an appointment with the pediatrician of your choice in good time.

 • U4 examination: 3rd to 4th month of life

-The U4 focuses on the physical and mental development of the baby.
+The U4 focuses on the baby's physical and mental development.
 Possible problems with drinking and sleeping are among the topics addressed.
-The first vaccinations are also due at this time at the latest.
+The first vaccinations are also due by now at the latest.
 They are usually carried out after the examinations.

 • U5 examination: 6th to 7th month of life